anrei0000/anrei0000.github.io/_posts/2019-08-14-ci_cd_with_laravel_bitbucket_aws.md

 Apparently I was passing the wrong bucket identifier and I had also removed the `str` function from the variables in `codedeploy_deploy.local.py`.

-* _ByTheWay_

-These is how I reset the code deploy agent on the machine.
+_By the way_, this is how I reset the code deploy agent on the machine.

 ```
 sudo service codedeploy-agent stop && sudo service codedeploy-agent start
 ```

-* Error 8
+* Error++

 This next one took a while for my brain to stop fuzzing.
 I was also tailing the log in my staging instance but no ideas.
-The error was
 ```
 put_host_command_complete(command_status:"Failed",diagnostics:{format:"JSON",payload:"{\"error_code\":5,\"script_name\":\"\",\"message\":\"Script at specified location: scripts/install_dependencies run as user root failed with exit code 126\",\"log\":\"\"}"}
 ```